-Discipline, skill and conviction.
+Discipline, skill, and conviction.

 Many of you know that fighter that has so much “natural talent” and confidence, but that does the bare minimum in conditioning and skips training a lot.
-Chances are we also know someone who doesn’t have the best technique, but that really believes in themselves, has a positive attitude and works hard, they can win some on athletic ability and belief alone.
+Chances are we also know someone who doesn’t have the best technique, but that believes in themselves, has a positive attitude and works hard, they can win some on athletic ability and belief alone.
 And of course, there is that one fighter who has so much skill and kills it in the gym every day, seems invincible, but come game time they get the worst nerves and often crumble under pressure.
-Theses are all examples of fighters who have excelled in only two of the three qualities.
+These are all examples of fighters who have excelled in only two of the three qualities.

-For me, as a coach I need to see two of the three qualities right off the bat if I’ll even consider training a fighter to step in the ring to fight.
+For me, as a coach, I need to see two of the three qualities right off the bat if I’ll even consider training a fighter to step in the ring to fight.
 I know, like myself the third weak link can take time to develop, and even if it never fully develops to grade A status, if they improve some they can still have a good run, a handful of fights maybe.

-Finally, if you are just having trouble with willpower in general I’ve written a lot about this is the past.
+Finally, if you are just having trouble with willpower, in general, I’ve written a lot about this is the past.

 Watch Fights.
-Back when I was a young fighter YouTube did not exist.
+Back when I was a young fighter, YouTube did not exist.
 (God, I feel so old saying that).
 YouTube didn’t come out until three years into my fight journey!
-We had to get crappy VHS tapes copied from a friend of a friend or if we were lucky go watch some local fights live, which I hardly ever got to cause I worked weekends.
+We had to get crappy VHS tapes copied from a friend of a friend or if we were lucky to go watch some local fights live, which I hardly ever got to cause I worked weekends.
 Now you have no excuse!
 The fight world is your oyster!
 You have thousands of fights at your fingertips.
 Don’t know what to watch?
 Ask your coach for his favorite top ten… that should keep you busy for a while.
 My top 10 favs to watch online?
 In no particular order (off the top off my head): Ernesto Hoost, Germain de Randamie, Buakow, Kevin Ross, Mike Zambidis, Julie Kitchen, Jorina Baars, Andy Sower, Angela Parr, Fabio, Pinca (crap that’s eleven, oh well you get the idea, I can go on and on and on with this list…)

 Don’t neglect recovery.
-Taking the time to stretch, warm up properly, get massages, foam roll, do mobility exercises and simply drink enough water may not seem in the short term like it will help your sport specific skills, but in the long run it can mean the difference between peak performance and a loss; also it will assist in injury prevention.
+Taking the time to stretch, warm up properly, get massages, foam roll, do mobility exercises and drink enough water may not seem in the short term like it will help your sport-specific skills, but in the long run it can mean the difference between peak performance and a loss; also it will assist in injury prevention.
 If you want to be a champion think long term.
 An injury can set your career back big time.

 Practice the things you don’t like.
 We often avoid the techniques we are not good at.
 Clinch, speed, footwork, low kicks, whatever it is you find yourself trying not to train, train that MORE.
 Working on your less strong skills will elevate your whole game.

 Another way to improve your skills is to spar people that are better than you and people different than your teammates.
-Now, I don’t recommend just trying to walk into random gyms by yourself to spar, that’s a recipe for an ass kicking, but if your coach doesn’t already do it, I have found that setting up fight team field trips to other gym’s fight teams you are friends with is a great way to help fighters grow.
+Now, I don’t recommend just trying to walk into random gyms by yourself to spar, that’s a recipe for an ass-kicking, but if your coach doesn’t already do it, I have found that setting up fight team field trips to other gym’s fight teams you are friends with is a great way to help fighters grow.

 Affirmations work.
 They sound silly and cheesy, but I swear writing things like, “I am a champion”, “I am better under pressure”, “Everything I need to win is inside of me”, and sticking them all over the house, on your microwave, on your cell phone, in your bathroom written on the mirror in lipstick.
 It sounds all hocus-pocus, but it works.
-You need to counter act all the negative shit that other people (and yourself) have told you all your life and start anew.
+You need to counteract all the negative shit that other people (and yourself) have told you all your life and start anew.